-1. Cleaning/stripping: I use a specific metal cleaner, only Wright's Copper Cream [affil. link to info/product on Amazon], with plenty of water and a soft cleaning cloth like soft terry cloth or a diaper.
+1. Cleaning/stripping: I use a specific metal cleaner, only Wright's Copper Cream [affil link], with plenty of water and a soft cleaning cloth like soft terry cloth or a diaper.
 If you use this copper cleaner you will strip the lacquer off your cymbal.
 You apply this goop in a basin or tub with warm water or you can use a spray bottle with water in it if you can't get to a tub.
 You will see the color of the cymbal change immediately and the cleaning process start to work.
 Once you have scrubbed the dirt out, use more water all over the cymbal until all the dirt is off.
 You can add more goop and water if the cymbal is very dirty.
 In extreme cases you can use a more aggressive cleaning material like a sponge or plastic bristle brush to pull dirt out of the grooves.
 You then wash the dirt and cleaner off the cymbal and dry it.
 Another method to wash the cymbals is to put them in your dishwasher at home and put some of the goop in the water, but good luck with your spouse.
 This also works for drum hardware and stands.
 You must wear latex gloves when you do this so the goop doesn't harm your skin and so you don't get fingerprints on the cymbal before polishing or lacquering.
 Fingerprints really stick out like a sore thumb on raw unprotected bronze.

 2. Applying lacquer.
 Do this if you want the cymbal to look as close to showroom new as it can get.
 Once you have the cymbal thoroughly cleaned you can apply a very light coat of lacquer then slow buff it after it has dried..
 We have experimented with a number of lacquers and found a fast drying, hard finish lacquer that can be slow buffed and does not affect the brilliance of sound of the cymbal. .